Stephan3/dwc2-for-klipper/README.md

 ```

 ## Fix missing stuff in klipper today
-A Gcode feedback is missing in klippy to work.
+A Gcode callback and ack system is missing in klippy today for other objects than the serial.
 You need to use my klipper fork or patch the few lines by hand.
 See https://github.com/KevinOConnor/klipper/pull/1203

 Könnte mir btw mal einer erklären, warum ich das in englisch schreibe ? :D